Skip to main content

 console.log(isValid) // returns true/false

-Additionally you can also use sequence.utils.isValidMessageSignature or sequence.utils.isValidTypedDataSignature which are just syntactic sugar for sequence.utils.isValidSignature.
+Additionally you can also use wallet.utils.isValidMessageSignature or wallet.utils.isValidTypedDataSignature which are just syntactic sugar for wallet.utils.isValidSignature.